-Today we’re going to write about Change-of-Direction Speed in Kata…
+Today we’re going to talk about Change-of-Direction Speed in Kata…

-Here we are for more Karate Science, so you can improve your work in the Dojo!!
+With Karate Science, you can improve your work in the Dojo.

 No matter if you train Traditional Karate, Sports Karate, Kyokushinkai, Kids, Women, Karate for Self-Defence…